mattpardee/codebox/README.md

 Ultimately I needed to modify Tim's components for some functional and aesthetic reasons and so I'll likely put those changes in my own component repos.
-One of the many todos :-)
+One of the many todos :-).
+For now though, I simply committed all the component repos as-is and omit `component install` from the installation instructions.

 Editor component is [Ace](http://ace.c9.io).